Blount disease is a growth disorder of the shin bone (tibia) in which the lower leg turns inward, making it look like a

 When to Contact a Medical Professional

-Call your child's health care provider if your child's leg or legs appear to be bowing.
+Call your child's provider if your child's leg or legs appear to be bowing.
 Also call if your child has bowed legs that appear to be getting worse.

 Weight loss for overweight children may be helpful.

 Blount's disease; Tibia vara